bfreuden/kubernetes-cheat-sheet/README.md

 kubectl config view --flatten > ~/.kube/config
 unset KUBECONFIG
 ```
-Note that we leveraging the ``KUBECONFIG`` environment variable that is containing a list of config files.
+Note that we are leveraging the ``KUBECONFIG`` environment variable that is containing a list of config files.
 Kubetcl will virtually merge those files.
 The default context will be the default context of the first file.

 Now you should see all contexts: